RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: Introduction

-To systematically evaluate our end-to-end RoboMamba, we conduct extensive experiments in both simulation and real-world scenarios.
+To systematically evaluate our proposed RoboMamba, we conduct extensive experiments in both simulation and real-world scenarios.
 First, we assess our reasoning abilities on general and robotic evaluation benchmarks.
-As shown in Figure~\ref{fig:intro}, RoboMamba, with only 3.2B parameters, achieves competitive performance on several MLLM benchmarks and also delivers promising results on RoboVQA (36.3 BLEU-4)~\cite{sermanet2023robovqa}.
-With its strong reasoning abilities, RoboMamba achieves state-of-the-art (SOTA) manipulation performance in the SAPIEN simulation~\cite{Xiang_2020_SAPIEN}, requiring only a 7MB policy head and less than 20 minutes of fine-tuning on a single A100 GPU.
-Moreover, RoboMamba achieves an inference speed that is 7 times faster than previous SOTA robot MLLM~\cite{li2023manipllm}.
+RoboMamba, with only 3.2B parameters, achieves competitive performance on several MLLM benchmarks and also delivers promising results on RoboVQA (42.8 BLEU-4)~\cite{sermanet2023robovqa}.
+With its strong reasoning abilities, RoboMamba achieves state-of-the-art (SOTA) manipulation performance in the SAPIEN simulation~\cite{Xiang_2020_SAPIEN}, requiring only a 7MB policy head and a few dozen minutes of fine-tuning on a single A100 GPU.
+Moreover, RoboMamba achieves an inference speed that is 3 times faster than previous robotic VLA models~\cite{kim2024openvla, li2023manipllm}.
 Additionally, we evaluate RoboMamba in real-world scenarios, where it can generate long-horizon planning and predict the end-effector pose for each atomic task.
 In summary, our contributions are as follows:

-\begin{itemize} \item We innovatively integrate a vision encoder with the efficient Mamba language model to construct our end-to-end RoboMamba, which possesses visual common sense and robot-related reasoning abilities.
+\begin{itemize} \item We introduce RoboMamba, an efficient VLA model that integrates a vision encoder with the linear-complexity Mamba LLM, which possesses visual common sense and robotic-related reasoning abilities.

 \item To equip RoboMamba with action pose prediction abilities, we explore an efficient fine-tuning strategy using a simple policy head.
 We find that once RoboMamba achieves sufficient reasoning capabilities, it can acquire pose prediction skills with minimal cost.